Binary Additive Problems: Theorems of Landau and Hardy-Littlwood Type: Introduction

 \section{Introduction}

-Let $P$ be the set of primes.
-For an even number $n\geq6,$ let $n=p+q$ with $p,q\in P$ be a Goldbach partition of $n.$ Denote $g(n)$ the number of the unordered Goldbach partitions of $n.$ Denote, furthermore, as in [11], $N_2(n)$ the number of such partitions with the taking into account the order of parts.
+Let $\mathbb{P}$ be the set of primes and $\mathbb{P}_1$ be the set of odd primes.
+For an even number $n\geq6,$ let $n=p+q$ with $p,q\in \mathbb{P}$ be a Goldbach partition of $n.$ Denote by $g(n)$ the number of the unordered Goldbach partitions of $n.$ Furthermore, as in \cite{11}, denote by $\mathbf{N}_2(n)$ the number of such partitions with the taking into account the order of parts.
 Then, evidently,

 Justifying the posing of their famous conjecture

 where $C_{tw}$ is the "twin constant"